Ballpark Reviews, Ballparks, Baseball, Travel

 Game Played: Rangers 8, White Sox 0 – Box score.
 Blowout with former Cardinal Adolis García leading the way with 5 RBIs, HR by Ezequiel Duran

-Amenities: 3.5 out of 5 stars – Karbach Brewing hangout, 4-21 Food Hall lounge, small kids areas
+Amenities: 3.5 out of 5 stars (3.5 / 5) – The Karbach Brewing area and 4-21 Food Hall lounge provide solid adult hangout spots, and there are a couple of small upper-level kids zones for families.

 Previous Post Next Post